 Part 7: The Freedom to Choose the Right Tech for the Job

 These days, you can't swing a dry erase marker without hitting someone talking about microservices.
 Developers are studying Eric Evan’s prescient book Domain Driven Design.
-Teams are refactoring monolithic apps, looking for bounded contexts and defining a ubiquitous language.
-And while there have been countless articles, videos, and talks to help you convert to microservices, few have spent any appreciable time asking if a given application should be a microservice.
+Teams are refactoring monolithic apps, looking for bounded contexts, and defining a ubiquitous language.
+And while there have been countless articles, videos, and talks to help you convert to microservices, few have spent any appreciable amount of time asking if a given application should be a microservice.